aarongilly/datafun-04-eda/README.md

 python3 -m pip install --upgrade pip
 python3 -m pip install --upgrade -r requirements.txt
 ```
-1. Copied an existing `requirements.txt` file into the repo
+4. Copied an existing `requirements.txt` file into the repo

+## Notebooks

+### gillespie_notebook.ipynb
+This is essentially just a "Hello World!" notebook.

+### iris_eda.ipynb
+This notebook is an analysis of the famous "iris" dataset.
+It utilizes pandas dataframes to overview the dataset and seaborn to visualize it with Pairwise & Scatter plots.